LNAT Section A: Top 4 Tips

 More tips on how to prepare for the LNAT can be found here >>

 4. Pace yourself and don’t waste leftover time

 You get 95 minutes to complete this assessment so don’t fly through every question like you are running out of time.
 My best piece of advice is to find the right balance between pacing yourself and not wasting valuable time.

 If you are stuck with a question and no amount of re-reading the passage or re-reading the question seems to be getting you any closer to picking an answer, then the LNAT Section A flagging tool will be your best friend.
 This tool allows you to mark a question for review and then come back to it, so make use of this.
 You should never leave anything out in the LNAT.
 You don’t lose marks for wrong answers so any answer still has a 1 in 4 chance of being right, however leaving a question for a while and moving on to the next gives your brain the break it needs to be able to return to the tricky parts and re-evaluate the answers afresh.

-Finally, it is important to point out that even if you feel the MCQs are your strength in the LNAT, I can assure you that speeding through them will not improve your essay and you cannot return to the MCQs once you have moved on to Section B.
+Finally, it is important to point out that even if you feel the multiple choice questions are your strength in the LNAT test, I can assure you that speeding through them will not improve your essay and you cannot return to the multiple choice questions once you have moved on to Section B: the Essay.